mbal/ercbot/README.md

 it receives.

-The plugins have a simple `gen_event` behaviour, and each one send its response back, using the `plugin_api` module.
+The plugins have a simple `gen_event` behaviour, and each one send its response back, using the `irc_api` module.
 Of course, most of the times only a plugin each command will write its response, though it's not certain.